 Human Rights Campaign (HRC)’s Guide to Coming Out as a Straight Supporter is intended to build bridges of understanding when someone you know comes out to you.
-The guide answers initial questions, and shares facts, strategies, and ways to show your support of LGBT equality.
+The guide answers initial questions, and shares facts, strategies, and ways to show your support of LGBTQ equality.

 Check out the new resource from Movement Advance Project and the Equality Federation: An Ally’s Guide to Talking About Nondiscrimination Protections for LGBT People

 The Human Rights Campaign Foundation’s Corporate Equality Index is the national benchmarking tool on corporate policies and practices pertinent to lesbian, gay, bisexual and transgender employees.
 Click here to search the database to see where your employer ranks.

 PFLAG’s Guide to Being a Straight Ally This is a guide for straight allies, by straight allies.
 It aims to invite, educate, and engage straight allies in the effort to create a world with equality for all.

 Designed for new allies who want to support LGBTQ Americans but often face an array of confusing terminology and language, GLAAD’s Ally’s Guide to Terminology offers an overview of essential vocabulary, terms to avoid, and a few key messages for talking about various issues.

 National Black Justice Coalition’s (NBJC) LGBT Families of Color: Facts at a Glance This fact sheet explicitly examines LGBTQ families of color, though many of the findings apply more broadly to any family of color—or even any family—where children are not being raised by two married, biological parents.

 NBJC’s Power of Us Campaign celebrates the unity, value and worth of the Black LGBTQ community.
 It features just a few of the out, proud, straight-allied and vocal members of our community.

 NBJC Injustice At Every Turn: A look at Black Respondents in the National Transgender Discrimination Survey